 Internships and volunteering

-There are lots of ways for you to get degree-related work experience while you study.
-Even a small amount of relevant work experience could give you the edge you need for graduate recruitment.
+There are lots of ways for you to get degree-related and other professional work experience while you study.
+Even a small amount of work experience could give you the edge you need for graduate recruitment.
+Experience gives you the chance to develop employer sought after skills such as communication, interpersonal ability, problem solving and leadership.
+It also give you the opportunity to build networks and evidence your development during recruitment processes.

 Volunteering is unpaid work that can benefit your local community or an overseas community in need.
-Community involvement is valued by employers and can give you an advantage when applying for a job.
+Usually there is a recruitment process involved similar to applying for a paid role.
+Community involvement is valued by employers and can give you an advantage as a graduate .

 Peer support and mentoring

 Opportunities to volunteer on campus are often in peer support roles.
 These opportunities are usually advertised at the end or beginning of each trimester.
-They will be listed on Jobshop, or the program web page.
+They will be listed on Unihub, or the program web page.

 Assisting commencing students: